 And if you make your smoothies at home, it's a lot easier to avoid added sugar and refined carbs since you're controlling what goes into the blender.
 So with the right ingredients, your smoothie can be packed with energizing nutrients and be lower in carbs—but what should you avoid?
 Well, first of all, consider ditching the sherbets and juice blends for more greens.
 Also, knowing the nutrition contents of different fruits can help you make a low-carb smoothie even lighter.
-For example, according to Michigan State University Extension, bananas, pineapples, pears, and cherries are higher in carbs than berries, while peaches, kiwis, and citrus fruits are somewhere in between.
+For example, bananas, pineapples, pears, and cherries are higher in carbs than berries, while peaches, kiwis, and citrus fruits are somewhere in between.
 Scroll through the 10 low-carb smoothie options below to try for breakfast or a snack, and tailor the recipes to fit your personal dietary needs.

 Blackberry, Kale, and Coconut Smoothie